andrew/ultimate-awesome/README.md

 ## Lists of Lists

-- [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics.
+- [awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics [NOTE: Pull requests are temporarily disabled until I have a chance to catch up with the existing ones].
 - [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) - A curated list of awesome awesomeness.
 - [lists](https://github.com/jnv/lists) - The definitive list of lists (of lists) curated on GitHub and elsewhere.
 - [Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising](https://github.com/guyulongcs/Awesome-Deep-Learning-Papers-for-Search-Recommendation-Advertising) - Awesome Deep Learning papers for industrial Search, Recommendation and Advertisement.
 They focus on Embedding, Matching, Pre-Ranking, Ranking, Post Ranking, Relevance, LLM and RL.
 Please cite our paper "Deep Learning to Rank in Industrial Search Engines, Recommender Systems, and Online Advertising - An Overview and New Perspectives" (TOIS 2026).